mgord9518/yabg/README.md

 ## Play instructions:

-As of now, the game has no real content, just a procedurally-generated world that can be walked around, break and place tiles.
+As of now, the game has no real content, just a procedurally-generated world that you can walk around, break and place tiles.
 I've been working on a large refactor of the engine, and once I deem it "good-nuff", I will work on adding stuff to do